minhhoit/yacms/docs/overview.rst

 running the command below, which will also install the required dependencies mentioned above::

-    $ pip install mezzanine
+    $ pip install Yacms

-If you prefer, you can download Mezzanine and install it directly from source::
+If you prefer, you can download Yacms and install it directly from source::

     $ python setup.py install

-Once installed, the command ``mezzanine-project`` can be used to create a new Mezzanine project in similar fashion to ``django-admin.py``::
+Once installed, the command ``Yacms-project`` can be used to create a new Yacms project in similar fashion to ``django-admin.py``::

-    $ mezzanine-project project_name
+    $ Yacms-project project_name
     $ cd project_name
     $ python manage.py createdb --noinput
     $ python manage.py runserver